-Community Accreditation for Produce Safety (CAPS) is a program of the Vermont Vegetable and Berry Growers Association (VVBGA).
+Community Accreditation for Produce Safety (CAPS) is a program of the Vermont Vegetable and Berry Growers Association (VVBGA) in cooperation with UVM Extension and the Vermont Agency of Agriculture.
 CAPS is a voluntary, practical approach to documenting the use of practices that reduce food safety risks on farms that grow fresh produce.
 CAPS is a food safety market access program that can be used in lieu of GAP for participating retailers.

 Agency staff also work closely with the Center for Sustainable Agriculture, University of Vermont Extension, the Vermont Vegetable and Berry Growers Association (VVBGA), and the Vermont Department of Health, among other state partners, on produce safety issues and FSMA implementation.

-If you are a producer or operator with questions or concerns about FSMA or produce safety, we want to hear from you!
-Email AGR.FSMA@vermont.gov or call (802) 828-2433.
+If you are a producer, educator, buyer, distributor, or consumer with questions or concerns about FSMA or produce safety, we want to hear from you!
+Email AGR.FSMA@vermont.gov or call (802) 461-5128.